EurobankKostas/bonus-service/README.md

     - Ensure the `player-login-events` and `player-bonus-updates` topics are created in Kafka.

 3. **Docker Compose:**
-    - Navigate to your Docker Compose file located at `C:\Users\kosta\IdeaProjects\login\login\src\main\docker\docker-compose.yml`.
+    - Navigate to your Docker Compose file located at `\bonus-service\src\main\docker\docker-compose.yml`.
     - Run the following command to start the services:
       ```
       docker-compose up
       ```

-4. **Entry:**
-    - The service entry point is `http://localhost:8084/v1/login`.
-Make sure login service is running
+4. **Entry:** Ensure the login service is operational.
+You can activate existing service use cases through the Login Event Service available at [https://github.com/EurobankKostas/login-event-service](https://github.com/EurobankKostas/login-event-service).
+   - Access the service at `http://localhost:8084/v1/login-event`.
-    - A sample request JSON for testing:
+   - Use the following sample JSON for testing:
      ```json
      {
        "userId": "123e4567-e89b-12d3-a456-426614174000"
      }
      ```

 ## Pending Optimization

+### Shared Library Implementation

+**Description:**
-- **Shared Library Implementation:** To optimize the microservice architecture, common models and utilities will be moved to a shared library.
+To optimize the microservice architecture, common models and utilities will be moved to a shared library.
 This reduces code duplication, ensures consistency across services, and simplifies updates or changes to shared components.

+### Periodic Cleanup

+**Description:**
+Schedule a periodic cleanup job (e.g., daily, weekly) that deletes event IDs older than a certain threshold (like 24 hours, 7 days, etc.).
+This strategy can be implemented using a scheduled task in your application or a cron job.

+**Benefits:**
+- Helps maintain database performance by regularly removing old data.
+- Can be easily automated to run at non-peak times to minimize impact on database performance.
+- Ensures that only necessary data is retained, reducing storage requirements.
+- Minimizes the risk of reprocessing the same event IDs, ensuring data integrity.

+**Alternative solution Description:**
+Immediately delete or mark event IDs as processed in the database after they are successfully consumed and processed.
+This approach keeps your database lean and can help improve overall performance.

 ## Bonus Challenges